Betty Cody: Personal life

 After splitting from her husband she gave up her career and worked in a shoe shop in Lewiston, Maine to care for her three younger sons.
 Betty and Harold eventually divorced.
 Her eldest son, Lenny Breau, who had lived with his father, later moved to California.
 Lenny became a noted jazz guitarist.
 In 1984, Lenny Breau's dead body was found in a swimming pool.
-The death was ruled a murder and the case was never solved.
+The coroner ruled that he was strangled and his death was ruled a murder.
+The case was never solved.
 Another son, Denny Breau, is also a musician.

 Cody married, secondly, to George Binette, by which marriage she became stepmother to four children.
 Binette died in 2002.

 Death

 Betty Cody died from undisclosed illness on July 1, 2014, at age 92 in Lewiston, Maine.